-Cloud Gate, better known as “The Bean”, has been an iconic Chicago landmark since it was first unveiled in 2006.
-And after 17 years in the heart of Millennium Park, it’s time for The Bean’s home to get some needed upgrades.
+Cloud Gate, better known as “The Bean”, has been a Chicago landmark since it was first unveiled in 2006.
+And after 17 years in the heart of Millennium Park, it was time for The Bean’s home to get some needed upgrades.

 Things to do in Millennium Park